 - Yonanas – This is a really cool gadget for the ice cream lover in your family.
 Yonanas makes soft-serve ice cream from frozen bananas.
 You won’t believe how delicious it is until you try it!

 - Digital Food Scale – Gluten free baking is a bit of an art mixed with a science—I love my kitchen scale for helping me create gluten free baked goods.

 - Xtrema Cookware – Looking for safer cookware options?
 Xtrema’s 100 percent ceramic pots and pans are made of all-natural materials and have been proven not to leach toxic metals like lead and cadmium.
 They are especially fantastic alternatives to stainless steel cookware for those with nickel allergy.
-You can use my exclusive promo code ROOT10 for an exclusive discount!

 This is the time of year where we give thanks for all that we have.
 I want to thank you, my wonderful readers, for allowing me to serve you on your healing journey!

 I hope that these suggestions gave you some fun ideas for your friends and family, and maybe for yourself.
 What other gifts are on your wishlist?